HRC Back Story

 800 specialists with critical skills have been fired from the military

-under DADT, including several linguists who speak Arabic.- U.S. taxpayers have
+under DADT, including several linguists who speak Arabic.

 paid $250 million to investigate and root out patriotic servicemen and